top of page

 http://www.edaa.eu/european-principles

 Scoota does not tailor ads using an ad serving cookie, so there is no need to opt out of being targeted in this way.
-If you would like to use this mechanism to prevent a cookie being set, even if you've given permission elsewhere in the past, you can do so here:

 Promotions and Personal Data